 Chris, Amie, Reid?
 I could write our three names because that's who remains living.

 My heart aches and aches and aches for them.
-My first thought was that those poor families had no notice that they're morning good bye would be their last.
+My first thought was that those poor families had no notice that their morning good bye would be their last.
 They were not holding their child as they died.
-I hate to think that we were given blessings in Ruthie Lou's death but I would be lying if I said we weren't.
+I hate to think that we were given blessings in Ruthie Lou's death but I would be lying if I said we were.
 We KNEW she would die, we were given three weeks notice.
 We KNEW to treasure and value each moment, each milestone, each day we woke to see her beautiful face.
 And we held her as she left her earthly body.
-My biggest fear in her death was that it would be in her sleep as many of us think we would want for ourselves.
-Maybe so, but not for my child.
-I wanted her to feel the safety, the love and our warmth, that she was not alone and we were not afraid to be there for her in every moment of her life and in the moment we were expected to release her to the next place, after this life.
+My biggest fear in her death was that it would be in her sleep.
+Many of us think we would want for ourselves, but not for my child.
+I wanted her to feel the safety, the love and our warmth, that she was not alone and we were not afraid to be there for her in every moment of her life as well as the moment we were expected to release her to the next place, after this life.
 This choice was stolen for the Sandy Hook parents.
 The thoughts of those children crying for their parents haunts me.

 I hate this club.
 My heart is broken.
 Again.